8 Ways to Deal with Airport Anxiety

 Airport lounges are great for obvious reasons (quiet, comfortable lounges, family rooms, complimentary food and drink), but they’re also incredible for airport anxiety sufferers like me.
 Not only can you enjoy a relaxing cup of tea in front of a screen displaying live flight times, but most lounges are often close to your gate, so it’s a calming walk to your flight.
 With this knowledge, it’s much easier to relax and distract yourself with the lounge’s entertainment and food options.

-For an even more stress-free lounge experience, it’s worth considering upgrading your flight to a premium cabin.
+For an even more stress-free lounge experience, it’s worth considering upgrading your flight to Premium Economy.
 By flying premium, you will be able to access your airline’s premium lounge which includes the usual lounge perks plus added extras such as on-site spas, cinemas, private hotel-style rooms and best of all, direct gate access.
 So while you’re enjoying that massage you can relax even more knowing you’re practically already at your gate!

 Forget a stiff drink, yoga is the true cure for anxiety sufferers.
 Taking a few minutes to breath, stretch and pose will, according to the NHS, benefit people with high blood pressure, heart disease, depression and stress.
 Considering the lack of space and quiet at the airport though, a quick child’s pose before your flight doesn’t seem like the most achievable task.
 Enter yoga rooms: the latest trend popping in the world’s airports.
 San Francisco International Airport was the first to add an yoga room, with Chicago O’Hare, Dallas/Fort Worth, Burlington Airport in Vermont and Helsinki Airport following suit.
 In the UK, the SkyTeam Lounge at Heathrow Terminal 4 offers guests access to a tranquil yoga room complete with mats and SkyTeam's own yoga video exercises.